gloriapascuti/Gloria_FP_review/README.md

 # This repository will contain all FP assignments.

+### Filip will review every assignment.